raspberrypilearning/python-web-server-with-flask/en/step_2.md

 --- task ---

-Open a terminal or command prompt window, and create a new directory for your project.
+Open a terminal or command prompt window, and make a new directory called `webapp` for your project.

 ```bash
 mkdir webapp